MicrosoftDocs/power-platform/power-platform/enterprise-templates/hr/expense-reimbursement/install-and-set-up.md

 ### Confirm licensing

 Make sure that your organization has the necessary licensing to use enterprise templates.
 Power Apps usage rights that are included with Microsoft 365 and Office 365 licenses aren't sufficient.
-You need one of the following Power Apps plans:
+More license details are available in the [Microsoft Power Platform Licensing Guide.](https://go.microsoft.com/fwlink/?linkid=2085130) You need one of the following Power Apps plans:

 - Power Apps Premium
 - Power Apps per app